mevorahde/ProjectCreationAutomation/README.md

 ```
 * **ProjectName**: Write here your new project's name without space
 * **private/public**: Write here if you want your project to be public or private on github.
 * **IDE of choice**:  The new project will open with the IDE that is choosen.
-Currently setup for Pychrm, Visual Studios, Sublime and Visual Studio Code.
+Currently setup for Pycharm, Visual Studios 2019, Sublime and Visual Studio Code.
 * Parm Options: pycharm, visualstudio, sublime, vsc